gitleaks/gitleaks-action/README.md

 Enable this **gitleaks-action** and copy
 `<img alt="gitleaks badge" src="https://img.shields.io/badge/protected%20by-gitleaks-blue">` to your readme.

-### I really need a secret scanner, but I have no money to buy a license.
-What can I do?
-If you are scanning repos that belong to [a personal account](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts), then no license key is required.
-You can use it for free!

-If your organization needs a secret scanner, you still have a few options:
-* First, we do recommend writing up a brief justification for the powers-that-be at your organization, asking them to allocate budget for secret scanning.
-If you need help writing something up, contact us via our website: https://gitleaks.io/index.html
-* You can encourage your developers to run the gitleaks core tool as a pre-commit hook (https://github.com/zricethezav/gitleaks#pre-commit).
-In fact, we encourage everyone to do this anyway, even if they are also running Gitleaks-Action v2.
-* You can always pin your Gitleaks-Action yml to the last free version of Gitleaks-Action (v1.6.0).
-See here: [How to pin to v1.6.0](v2.md#how-to-pin-to-v160)</br>
-    **Caveat**: There are some known issues with that version, and it's no longer receiving updates.
-But it's better than nothing.

 ## License Change
 Since v2.0.0 of Gitleaks-Action, the license has changed from MIT to a [commercial license](https://github.com/zricethezav/gitleaks-action/blob/v2/COMMERCIAL-LICENSE.txt).
 Prior versions to v2.0.0 of Gitleaks-Actions will remain under the MIT license.